MoveOnOrg/actionkit-templates/README.md

 ### What this is

 If you use [ActionKit](http://actionkit.com/) and edit its templates, then you might want to see what they look like locally.
-If you install this (`pip install actionkit-templates`) then you can run
+If you install this (`pip install actionkit-templates`) then first setup your content:

+1. Put your actionkit templates in a directory called `template_set` (configurable)
+2. Put your static assets (javascript, css) in a directory called `static` (configurable)
+3. Now run:

    aktemplates runserver